wkrueger/nextpress/README.md

 ## Big fat caveat

-Modules/dependencies are currently a mess, this probably works only with yarn since it relies on the flat `node_modules` structure.
+Modules/dependencies currently rely on yarn, will prob not work under npm or pnpm.